VoronDesign/Voron-Documentation/community/howto/fulg/installing_heater_with_rtv.md

 ---
 layout: default
 title: Installing Heater with RTV
 nav_exclude: true
 ---

 # Installing Heater with RTV

 In some cases the bed heater may need / want to be installed with something other than the normally provided 468MP adhesive sheet.
-This can be a heter ordered without the adhesive, a heater being reinstalled, or a desire to have the heater glued on above the rated temperature of the 468MP adhesive.
+This can be a heater ordered without the adhesive, a heater being reinstalled, or a desire to have the heater glued on above the rated temperature of the 468MP adhesive.

 ## _Note:  This guide is NOT intended for installing a heater that already came with a 468MP adhesive sheet installed._